Fedorov-Nikita/Board-Games/README.md

 ![Project-status][status-active]

 # Board-Games
-This is a project recommendation system for board games, based on information from boardgamegeek.com
+This is a project of recommendation system for board games, based on information from boardgamegeek.com